 - Jewelry is suddenly unusually tight

-Treatment for lymphedema depends on its cause and includes wearing compression garments such as stockings or sleeves, proper diet and skin care, and fluid drainage.
+We help patients comfortably manage their lymphedema using a comprehensive approach and Vodder-certified therapists who are focused on compassionate, patient-centered care.
+Treatment may include wearing compression garments such as stockings or sleeves, therapeutic exercise, proper diet and skin care, and fluid drainage.